ology/techn.ology.net/blog/2021/07/11/the-moon-cannot-be-stolen/index.markdown

 First, what is the motivation of the thief?
 I think that he or she is "just a thief", i.e. a trope playing the part of a one dimensional character.

 Who is Ryōkan?
 [Well...](https://en.wikipedia.org/wiki/Ry%C5%8Dkan)  Also, why was he unperturbed by encountering a thief in his home?
-Well, he is a Zen master, after all, and "turns the table" on the thief.
+Well, he is a Zen master after all, and "turns the table" on the thief, greeting an honored guest.
 But why does he give away his clothes?
 What is his motivation?
-And why does he wish he could give away the Moon, too?
+Giving gifts to and getting them from house-guests is a tradition in many cultures.
+But why does he wish he could give away the Moon, too?
+Is this the part where meaning does not apply, maybe?

 Hmmmmm...